Canada Programs & Partnerships

 Not only do the groups empower women through teaching skills but also through gathering them together to strengthen communities and develop a sense of "tribe".
 Participants share that "by coming together they learn not only from the speaker but from each other.
 There is a magic in coming together to share knowledge and experiences.
 Connections and insights side by side with others in attendance.
 This is the true POWER of the Empowerment Popups!"

 The popups are offered bimonthly.
 To find out about the next popup coming up, check the Her International "Events" Facebook page.

-Language Is Key
+Language Is the Key (quebec)

 One of Her International’s mission goals is to assist women who have immigrated to Canada.
 Her International has partnered with Quebec nonprofit, SANA (Service d’accueil des nouveaux arrivants de Trois-Rivières), an organization which offers immigrant settlement and integration services.
 They also offer intercultural outreach, enabling newcomers from all parts of the world to take their place in the Mauricie region of Quebec and participate in its socio-economic development.

 The Language Is Key program reaches women who do not speak French, who are isolated and homebound, and brings a language teacher to their home to instruct them in basic French literacy.

 A women’s inability to speak the local language makes them unable to correspond with the their children’s teachers, neighbours and heightens her isolation and places her at greater mental and physical risk.
 It makes her more vulnerable to depression and/or domestic abuse and unable to reach out for help when she needs it.

 INTERNATIONAL WOMEN COMMITTEE POTLUCKS